Educational Modules

 The Characteristics of Scientific Knowledge

-In this unit, students will explore how mechanical energy can be converted into electrical energy by building a hydropower system using a waterwheel and dynamo.
+Standards Covered: SC.5.N.2.1 and SC.5.N.2.2 In this unit, students will explore how mechanical energy can be converted into electrical energy by building a hydropower system using a waterwheel and dynamo.
 They will conduct investigations to determine the most efficient renewable energy source for lighting an LED and identify the best conductors of electricity, using evidence-based conclusions.

 The Sun and Water Cycle

-In this unit, students will explore the water cycle, the different states of water, and how the ocean connects Earth’s water sources through evaporation and precipitation.
+Standards Covered: 5-ESS2-2 In this unit, students will explore the water cycle, the different states of water, and how the ocean connects Earth’s water sources through evaporation and precipitation.

 The Sun and Water Cycle

-In this unit, students will explore the water cycle, the different states of water, and how the ocean connects Earth’s water sources through evaporation and precipitation.
+Standards Covered: 5-ESS2-2 In this unit, students will explore the water cycle, the different states of water, and how the ocean connects Earth’s water sources through evaporation and precipitation.
 They will apply this knowledge to solve a real-world problem by using aquatic plants to minimize water loss from reservoirs during hot summers.

 Weather

-In this unit, students will learn how factors like air temperature, pressure, humidity, wind, and precipitation determine local weather conditions.
+Standards Covered: SC.5.E.7.3 and SC.5.E.7.4 In this unit, students will learn how factors like air temperature, pressure, humidity, wind, and precipitation determine local weather conditions.
 They will solve a real-world problem by building a barometer to measure atmospheric pressure and help predict rainfall.

-Weather in Specific Environment
+Weather in Specific Environments

-In this unit, students will explore how temperature and humidity vary across environments like swamps, deserts, and mountains, and how climate zones are shaped by latitude, elevation, and nearby water bodies.
+Standards Covered: SC.5.E.7.5, SC.5.E.7.6, and SC.5.E.7.7 In this unit, students will explore how temperature and humidity vary across environments like swamps, deserts, and mountains, and how climate zones are shaped by latitude, elevation, and nearby water bodies.
 They will solve a real-world problem by learning to measure latitude to better understand climate geography.

 Need Help Finding the Right Module?